davinche/centralize/README.md

 // only messages that are 'errors' and higher will be dispatched.
 ```

-You can also set a loglevels for individually **matched** messages:
+You can also set a loglevels for filtered messages:

 ```javascript
 import { Hub, LOG_LEVELS } from 'centralize-js';